makrai/notes/el-haj23-unif-emo-vad.md

 # 4 Preproc the train data

-* For datasets, such as SemEval-2018 and SSEC (Section 3.1), which are annotated with multiple categorical emotions in a single sentence, we average the VAD values of each emotion to obtain the overall VAD value of that sentence before BERT model training.
+* SemEval-2018 and SSEC are annotated with multiple categ emos in 1 sentence, => we average the VAD values of the emotions to obtain the overall VAD value of that sentence before BERT model training

-* To account for neutral, we set the intermediate value in VAD space, 500, for sentences without any labels.
+* To account for neutral, we set the intermediate value in VAD space, 500, for sentences without any labels
-  * as we demonstrate later in Experiment 2 (Section 5.2).
+  * as we demonstrate later in Experiment 2 (Section 5.2)

-* For the EmoBank dataset (Section 3.5), the preexisting VAD values range between 1 and 5 points, which is different from our VAD scale -> scaled
+* For the EmoBank dataset, the VAD values range between 1 and 5 points != our VAD scale -> we scaled it
 * text: removing mentions and URLs, as they are considered unrelated to

 # Experiments